The Ultimate Radiodays Europe 2026 Riga Attendee & Exhibitor Guide

 While the immediate area is heavily commercial, there are several hidden food spots within walking distance of the ATTA Centre:

-Hesburger: Located just 500 meters from the venue, this is the Baltic equivalent of McDonald's and perfect for a fast, cheap fix.
+Hesburger: (500m away at Krasta iela 85) The Baltic equivalent of McDonald's for a fast, cheap fix.

-Onions Plus: Located 400 meters away on Grēdu iela for quick, light bites.
+Onions Plus: (400m away on Grēdu iela 4A) For very quick light bites.

 5. The Exhibitor’s Cheat Sheet: Avoid the Hidden Fees